 Product packaging, then, is important for protecting and preserving an item and making it easier for you to carry around.
 Sturdy packaging, together with the seals and locks on bottles, packets, boxes and other forms of packaging, help to ensure the product inside remains in the best possible condition to use.

 So far, you might think, so obvious.
 And it’s probably true that the main purpose of product packaging is to protect – especially given that amid the pandemic, many of us are also buying a lot of goods and having them delivered a long distance.
 You won’t want the item you’ve ordered to be in terrible condition by the time it reaches you!
+With this in mind, case erector manufacturers have reimagined and redesigned packaging automation, predominantly focusing on forming, folding, and sealing boxes, to develop case erecting equipment that works for you.

 But product packaging is also really important for so many more reasons – so let’s look at just a few of them.